WeAreSeismica/seismica-sce/README.md

         - `lualatex file_better.tex`
         - `lualatex file_better.tex`
             - running at least twice gives inline references a chance to sort themselves out
-    - The Seismica publication template is not publicly available.
-If you are testing out these scripts without it, try using the [Seismica submission template](https://github.com/WeAreSeismica/submission-template) (and pdflatex) instead.
+    - A snapshot of the Seismica publication template is available [on zenodo](https://doi.org/10.5281/zenodo.8147070).
+You can also try using the [Seismica submission template](https://github.com/WeAreSeismica/submission-template) (and pdflatex) instead.
 You will need to comment out some metadata macros in the document preamble - they will throw errors in the submission template.

 1. complete other tasks to fix the latex files:
     - manually set options (breakmath, languages, report, etc) as necessary